chojnac/NotionSwift/README.md

 Unofficial [Notion](https://www.notion.so) SDK for iOS & macOS.

-This is an alpha version and still a work in progress.
+This is still work in progress version, the module interface might change.

+## API Documentation

+This library is a client SDK for the official Notion API.
+For more details and documentation please check the [Notion Developer Portal](https://developers.notion.com/)

 ## Supported Endpoints